 - Los Angeles: Billed from there as Studd.

 - The Rival: Andre The Giant

 - Screw the Money, I Have Rules!: He wouldn't take Ted DiBiase's payoff to eliminate himself from the 1989 Royal Rumble, and went on to win the event.

 - Tag Team: (under masks): The Executioners, with Killer Kowalski.

 - Traumatic Haircut: Gave one to Andre The Giant, with some help from Ken Patera.
-Nine months later, during a televised match at Toronto's Maple Leaf Gardens, Andre nearly returned the favor when he had Studd beaten to a pulp, and actually began cutting … only to be attacked by Studd's new stablemate, King Kong Bundy.
-After the two were heels run from the ring, Studd went into a hysterical rage, realizing what had been done to him.
+Nine months later, during a televised match at Toronto's Maple Leaf Gardens, Andre nearly returned the favor when he had Studd beaten to a pulp, and actually began cutting only to be attacked by Studd's new stablemate, King Kong Bundy.
+After the two heels were run from the ring, Studd went into a hysterical rage, realizing what had been done to him.